chriskonnertz/string-calc/README.md

 This library is in a very early state (pre-alpha) and does not work at the moment.

+Missing:
-Missing: Multiple paramters for functions.
+* Multiple parameters for functions.
 This is very important bu completely missing yet!
+* Minus operator can be unary
+* Grammar checking
+* Actual calculation

 ## Numbers